consbio/mbtileserver/README.md

 In short, we are planning to:
 * make this project `go get`-able
-* refactor the internals to better separate mbtiles interface from API logic
 * add tests and benchmarks
 * get things production ready